-- The reduction refers to all packets, which will be sent to the interface and which do not correspond to the rule. - Not packets of certain protocols are reduced, rather than all packets globally on that interface ilter rule ? × General Actions QoS Stations Service Quality of Service The Quality-Of-Service table describes an a amount of minimal bandwidths, fragmentativ reduction of PMTU actions, which assure, matching packets are routed preferred.
-Actions ↑ + Add E dit Action Grant minimum bandwidth kbit D per second Fer connection Global Fragmentation of other packets Max.Packetsize: 256 Bytes Reduction of PMTU PMTU: Bytes
+- The reduction refers to all packets, which will be sent to the interface and which do not correspond to the rule. - Not packets of certain protocols are reduced, rather than all packets globally on that interface

 For LANCOM devices with VoIP functions that were already integrated or added in with a software option, fragmentation and PMTU reduction can be set separately for SIP calls.